dumrelu/TranslationAssistantForQt/README.md

 # TranslationAssistant

 # TODO
+- Test if the single TemporaryTranslator is called optimally
 - Should TranslationAssistant::onTextChanged be called?
 - Write changes pending changes to .ts
     - Maybe have a save/save as/discard button